Diane Seuss: Still Life with Two Dead Peacocks and a Girl

 Seuss's collection Still Life with Two Dead Peacocks takes its title from the Rembrandt painting of the same name, and each section of the collection begins with an image derived from the painting.
-Other poems references paintings Vincent van Gogh, Georgia O'Keefe, Mark Rothko, and Jackson Pollock among others.
+Other poems references paintings Vincent van Gogh, Georgia O'Keeffe, Mark Rothko, and Jackson Pollock among others.
 Reviewer Laurie Stone writes that the poems' use of painting allows them to "freeze time" and makes them a "lab for experiments with language, rough emotions, and the indeterminacy of feeling."
 Los Angeles Times reviewer Victoria Chang describes the effect of Seuss's use of painting to frame her poems: "By the end of the book, we see how a painting (and the speaker's life) have become so much more because we have taken the painting (and life) apart and expanded each fragment.... art, in particular still life art, is anything but useless."